MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 -   Move and remove Cues (tiles).
 -   Move and remove parts.
 Parts are subdivisions or areas on a page that contain things like multiple fields, another page, a chart, or tiles.

+-->
 > [!NOTE]
-> In addition to what users can personalize, administrators and super users can override users' personalizations and define which features are accessible in all or specific companies.
+> In addition to what users can personalize, administrators and super users can override users' personalization and define which features are accessible in all or specific companies.
 For more information, see [Customizing Business Central](ui-customizing-overview.md).

--->
-## How to personalize a page
+## To personalize a page

 1. In the upper-right corner, select the ![Settings](media/ui-experience/settings_icon_small.png "Settings icon for role center") icon, and then choose **Personalize**.